Olaf: Bringing an Animated Character to Life in the Physical World: Reinforcement Learning

 The \emph{imitation} and \emph{regularization} terms follow standard practice~\cite{peng2018deepmimic,grandia2024bdx} and encourage accurate tracking of the reference motion with action penalties.
 The \emph{limit} terms capture constraints arising from Olaf’s compact mechanical design.
 The \emph{impact reduction} term reduces foot impacts and thereby significantly lowers footstep noise.

 A detailed breakdown of the reward terms is provided in~\tabref{tab:rewards} with reward weights reported in~\tabref{tab:rewards_weights}, where hats $\hat{\cdot}$ denote target quantities derived from $\vect{x}_t$.
 The time index $t$ is omitted for readability.
-In the next section, we motivate the design choices behind our reward functions in more detail.
+Below, we describe the reward functions in more detail.

-The reward $r^{\text{imitation}}_t$ (\tabref{tab:rewards}, Imitation) incentivizes accurate imitation of the kinematic reference motion.
-Joint weights differ between the neck and legs to reflect their substantially different reflected inertias.
+The reward $r^{\text{imitation}}_t$ incentivizes accurate imitation of the kinematic reference motion.
+Joint weights differ between the neck and legs to account for their substantially different reflected inertia.
 We apply early termination when the head, torso, upper legs, or arms are in contact with the ground.
-We additionally add regularization terms \(r_t^{\text{regularization}}\) (\tabref{tab:rewards}, Regularization) to penalize excessive joint torques and encourage smooth actions, thereby reducing vibrations and unnecessary effort.
+We additionally add regularization terms \(r_t^{\text{regularization}}\) to penalize excessive joint torques and encourage smooth actions, thereby reducing vibrations and unnecessary effort.